-Key assumptions in SDCP's projections and five-year financial plan include:
+Key assumptions in SDCP's five-year financial plan include:

-- Full enrollment of customers is complete from member jurisdictions in Phases 1, 2, 3 and 4. - 95% participation rate across all jurisdictions. - A 4.5% uncollectible rate which is maintains the same uncollectible rate from the fiscal year 2024-25 amended budget approved by the board February 22, 2024. - Trifurcation of rates continues to ensure a fair, equitable, and balanced rate structure across customers with differing vintage years. - Rates remain at the levels adopted by the Board on January 18, 2024, and on May 30, 2024.
-Further rate changes are subject to Board approval.
+- Enrollment of customers is substantially complete from member jurisdictions in Phases 1, 2, 3 and 4. - 95% participation rate across all jurisdictions. - A 4% uncollectible rate which is an increase from the 1% uncollectible rate assumed in all other prior budgets. - Trifurcation of rates continues to ensure a fair, equitable, and balanced rate structure across customers with differing vintage years. - Rates remain at the levels adopted by the Board on January 23, 2023, from July 2023 through December 2023 and are reduced from January 2024 to June 2024.
+A rate reduction, however, is subject to Board approval.